 - Each real server must be configured to respond to the VIP address as well as the RIP address.
-This is because in DR mode load balanced traffic arrives on the VIP address but the load balancer health checks are on the real IP address - Each real server must have the MS loopback adapter installed and configured - The Microsoft loopback adapter must be configured to deal with the ARP problem
+This is because in DR mode load balanced traffic arrives on the VIP address but the load balancer health checks are on the real IP address - Each real server must have the MS loopback adapter installed and configured - The Microsoft loopback adapter must be configured to deal with the ARP problem - For Windows 2008 / 2012 a series of three netsh commands must also be run on each server to configure the weak / strong host behavior

 Remember that for all real servers in Direct Routing mode the load balanced application must respond to both the virtual IP as well as the servers real IP.
-With Windows IIS the IP address must either be set to (All Unassigned) or use the Advanced tab to add a second IP address.
+With Windows the IP address must either be set to (All Unassigned) or use the Advanced tab to add a second IP address.